-Below you’ll find list of different attractions and tips how to best plan your trip to New York.
+Below you’ll find a list of different attractions and tips on how to best plan your trip to New York.

 Many of the top attractions in New York are accessible.
 You’ll be able to enjoy the views from the Top of the Rock, Empire State Building and One World Observatory without a problem.
 They are all equipped with lifts, ramps and adapted bathrooms.
 Central Park is, for the most part, accessible and so is Brooklyn Bridge from the Manhattan and Brooklyn sides.
 The only non-accessible part is the staircase that leads you to DUMBO.

 You can visit some of the best museums in New York including the 9/11 Museum, MoMA and the Met to name a few.
 Most museums in New York have been made accessible, but there are some parts of the Intrepid Museum and Frick Collection that are not.
 Some museums even offer wheelchairs during your visit for free.

 Taking a boat tour is a great way to see Manhattan’s skyline.
 At the time of the booking, please check if the boat tour you are interested in says “accessible”.
 When filling in your details, leave a note in the box “special requirements” noting that you’re a wheelchair user or that you have a severe mobility problem.
 The staff will make the necessary arrangements during the tour.

 A helicopter flight is a great way to see New York from a different perspective.
 The friendly staff will help you to get out of your wheelchair (if you are in one) and getting you into the helicopter.
 You will be seated in the front and will enjoy some amazing views of the city.